Lenord2/TestProject/README.md

 # TestProject
-Below are steps to setup the project
+Below are the steps to setup the project